- Age of Majority

 - Certified Copy

-- The court that makes an order keeps the original order signed by the judge.
-A certified copy is a copy made by the court from the original order.
-It has a stamp on it saying it is certified by the court.
-The stamp has an original signature from a court official.
+- A copy made by the court from the original order signed by the judge.
+The court copy has a stamp on it saying it is certified by the court and includes an original signature from a court official.

 - Child Support Guidelines

 - Set of rules and table used to calculate the amount of child support that one parent must pay to the other parent after separation or divorce.
 There are federal guidelines, and one for each of the Canadian provinces and territories.
 Many foreign countries also have their own guidelines.